 Services are entry points to your web site.
-In general, services are attached to an URL and generate a web page ; but there is also, for example, services identified by specific GET or POST parameters or services representing redirections.
+A service is usually attached to a URL, and it generates a web page.
+There are other kinds of services, e.g., services that are identified by special GET or POST parameters, and services representing redirections.

 A service is composed of:

 - some identification data, allowing Eliom to choose which service should answer an incoming request; and